ajaykumar-bg/gym-management-app/src/features/RoleConfiguration/README.md

 # RoleConfiguration Component

-The RoleConfiguration component has been refactored into smaller, focused components following the established patterns in the navbar management application.
+The RoleConfiguration component manages role-based access control for the gym management application, providing a comprehensive interface for testing and understanding different permission levels.

 ## Component Structure